ymzuiku/BenchCraft/README.md

 Each test is executed in both single-threaded and multi-threaded (or event-driven) scenarios to compare the efficiency of different concurrency models.

+### Execution Modes

-### Single-threaded Test
+#### Single-threaded Test

-150 times of tasks

-- Executes tasks sequentially within a single thread for a fixed number of iterations and threads.
+Executes tasks sequentially within a single thread for 150 iterations.

-### Multi-threaded Test
+#### Multi-threaded Test

-Task count: 30, Thread count: 50
+Simulates 30 tasks across 50 threads to evaluate the efficiency of parallel execution:

-- For Go and C#, tasks are executed in parallel using native multithreading mechanisms (e.g., Goroutines in Go, `Task.Run` in C#).
+- Go and C#: Use native multithreading (Goroutines in Go, Task.Run in C#).
+- Rust: Utilizes the Tokio runtime for concurrency.
-- For Bun.js and Node.js, use worker_threads to simulate multithreading.
+- Node.js and Bun.js: Employ worker threads to simulate multithreading.
-- For Rust, use tokio to simulate multithreading.

-## Commands and Outputs
+## Performance Results

+### Environment

+Operating System: Windows 11
-Windows 11, CPU: AMD Ryzen 9 9950X, RAM: 96GB
+Hardware: AMD Ryzen 9 9950X CPU, 96GB RAM

+### Commands and Outputs

 | Language | Version                | Single-threaded/Memory | Multi-threaded/Memory | GC Count |
 | -------- | ---------------------- | ---------------------- | --------------------- | -------- |